btozer/gmg/README.md

 **Step 1:**

-Ensure your py27-gmg environment is active, on macOS or Linux use:
+Ensure your gmg-env environment is active, on macOS or Linux use:

-    source activate py27-gmg
+    source activate gmg-env

 Or on Windows use:

-    activate py27-gmg
+    activate gmg-env

 **Step 2: Install dependencies**